Call a Security of Payments Lawyer to get help on any of your payment issues such as late payment and non-payment.

 Their duties and responsibilities are more than just representing builders, contractors, subcontractors, and homeowners.
 They provide services from the moment a project begins, or the planning stage, until its completion.

 Building lawyers do not just ensure a legal and proper construction process of a building project.
 They also usually work with clients by providing them with legal services such as doing paperwork which include writing contracts, letters, and other documents.
 They directly communicate with the clients by taking instructions from them, and advising and discussing their legal matters particularly if it concerns their construction projects.
 Moreover, a building lawyer must ensure his/her client’s rights are enforced especially when the client is a contractor who may always be subject to payment disputes.

 Some clients or homeowners do not pay their contractors until they are obliged to.
 Of course, there are clients who pay their contractors early or on time.
 However, there are those who tend to delay their contractor’s payment.
 Or worse, they do not pay the contractor at all.

 So what good do partial payment, late payment, and non-payment do?
 Absolutely none!
 That is why it is important for contractors’ clients to know why they MUST pay their contractors.
 Below are more reasons on the importance of paying contractors:

 NCAT, Local Court, District Court, and Supreme Court matters

-Contracts Specialist has vast knowledge and experience in construction contracts and disputes, including on the application of the Security of Payment Act.
-Because we have been doing this for a long time, we are able to assist clients quickly and provide specialist advice.
-We are knowledgeable in all aspects of construction law and compliance.
+Contracts Specialist has vast knowledge and experience in construction contracts and disputes, including the application of the Security of Payment Act.
+Because we have been doing this for a long time, we are able to assist clients quickly and provide specialist advice as we are knowledgeable in all aspects of construction law and compliance.